 Get your priorities straight:

 I have a “friend” who drives a (leased) Range Rover, wears the latest designer clothes and expensively eats out every meal.
-Sounds fabulous, right?
-Well guess again, because he has no furniture in his studio apartment and has to avoid trips with friends because he can’t afford to travel.
+It sounds fabulous, right?
+Well, guess again, because he has no furniture in his studio apartment and has to avoid trips with friends because he can’t afford to travel.
 To each his own, but being a grown-up means owning your own bed (and being gay means owning fabulous sheets to make it with).

 - Don’t spend money you don’t have: This is often the single most important lesson you must learn because without it you will never achieve financial security.
 I’m sorry, but that liposuction you’re getting before Coachella is not an “investment.”
+Even if Beyonce is performing, you can watch the concert free on Netflix.
 And if it goes on a credit card, you’re going to be stuck in misery paying for it over and over again.